 Length: determined by publication, thesis requirements, audience needs, etc.

-Rather than relying on institutionally defined grade or reporting levels, this framework is organized around observable phases of literacy development.
+Rather than rely on institutionally defined grade or reporting levels, this framework is organized around observable phases of literacy development.
 These phases were first described by Jeanne Chall more than 40 years ago.
 Her Stages of Reading Development remains a foundational model for understanding, assessing and teaching reading.

 To better reflect adult learning contexts, we made minor adjustments to the language of Chall’s framework and incorporated more explicit descriptions of writing development using other stage-based frameworks from The Literacy Bug and The Balanced Literacy Diet.

-Help people make a connection between adult foundational learning and the education system (i.e. elementary, secondary and post-secondary education)
+Make a connection between adult foundational learning and the education system (i.e. elementary, secondary and post-secondary education)

 Support communication with policymakers and the public